dnndev/xmp-docs/template-controls/edit-button.md

+---
+id: template-edit-button
+title: 'xmod:EditButton'
+category: Action Links
+context: template
+summary: >-
+  The EditButton tag renders as a push-button at run-time.
+It is used to show the form defined by the `<EditForm>` tag in the module instance's selected form.
+keywords:
+  - edit
+  - button
+  - template
+---
 # `<xmod:EditButton>`

 The EditButton tag renders as a push-button at run-time.
 It is used to show the form defined by the `<EditForm>` tag in the module instance's selected form.